semgrep/semgrep-docs/docs/semgrep-pro-vs-oss.md

 ##### Semgrep AppSec Platform

-Semgrep AppSec Platform supports SAST, SCA, and secret scans as listed in [Product terms](#product-terms).
+Semgrep Platform supports SAST, SCA, and secret scans as listed in [Product terms](#product-terms).
 You can run these **scan types** across all of your environments, preserving any configuration you have made.

 <details>
 <summary>Click to view Semgrep Code analyses (SAST)</summary>